This is a test.

 Yes, it’s easy to identify with a person who is like you, and to see the flaws in those who are unlike you.
 But if that’s all you ever do, you’ll only ingrain your inclination to be a “fixer” or a “feeler,” and develop a more critical spirit toward those who are different.

 Watch and Grow

 Watch the clip again and pretend that the problem is not as ridiculously obvious as a nail in the head.
-Imagine instead that the woman has an extremely difficult and painful relationship with her mother, or sister, or boss.
-Imagine also that she is definitely contributing to her problems through her own critical attitude, sharp tongue, or insensitivity.
+Imagine instead that the woman has an extremely difficult and painful relationship with her mother, or sister or boss.
+Imagine also that she may be contributing to her problems through her own critical attitude, sharp tongue or insensitivity.

-The point is, there is some legitimacy in each person’s perspective, as well as some blind spots.
+The point is, there may be some legitimacy in each person’s perspective, as well as some blind spots.

 Each of them – and you and me in similar situations – would benefit by taking a deep breath, praying for patience and grace, and asking ourselves questions like these:

 - “How is she (or he) feeling right now?”